 Rigging Selection: For an top water presentation the 5/0 Unweighted Swim Bait Hook is perfect.
 This hook perfectly keels the bait and helps it float in an upright position.

-Bait Selection: The Hogy® 7inch Floating Original series
+Bait Selection: The 7-inch Hogy Original

 Why this bait?
-Make no mistake, the 7-inch Floating is more than twice the size of the bait they are foraging on.
+Make no mistake, the 7-inch Original is more than twice the size of the bait they are foraging on.
 When asked why it works so well, all we can say is that the bigger the bait, the more visible it is.
 In a sense, it stands out on its own.
 These fish are so keyed in on massive pods of bait that it’s hard to compete with the many thousands of individual baitfish in the cloud.

 Colors: Sandy Squid.
 In their natural habitat, bay anchovies have a translucent amber quality.